lcbcFoo/Extreme-Terminal-Adventure/README.md

 "load.c" is the code which should be compiled in order to get the game executable.

-The other files are headers used at "load.c".
+Files ended with '.h' are headers used at "load.c".

+Files ended with '.bin' are databases used by the game.

+Other files ended with '.c' are auxiliar programs.

 To play the game, execute the following lines on the terminal while in the directory you want to